Back to news

 Technical Architecture

-MetaGPT is written almost entirely in Python, the repo is roughly 97.5% Python, on top of an extensible agent framework with Role and Action abstractions you can build on (MetaGPT GitHub).
+MetaGPT is written almost entirely in Python, the repo is roughly 97.5% Python, on top of an extensible agent framework with Role and Action abstractions you can build on (MetaGPT GitHub (opens in a new tab)).
 It connects to:

-• LLM Providers: OpenAI, Anthropic/Claude, Azure, and local models via Ollama, plus others like Groq, configured through MetaGPT's own LLM config.
+• LLM Providers: OpenAI, Anthropic/Claude, Azure, and local models via Ollama, plus others like Groq, configured through MetaGPT's own LLM config (opens in a new tab).
 The provider list is broad; some descriptions credit LiteLLM as the integration layer, but the docs point to MetaGPT's native provider config rather than LiteLLM specifically.

 • Code Execution: It runs generated Python during the engineer and QA flow, the Data Interpreter executes code and produces output like plots.
 A guaranteed sandboxed shell isn't prominently documented, so don't assume one.